valleysprings/2024.0834/README.md

 sh exp_comet_main.sh
 ```

-**Important Parameters to adjust in the main pipeline:**
+**Key Parameters to Adjust in the Main Pipeline:**
-- dataset: Evaluation dataset
+- dataset: Dataset used for evaluation
 - pos_num: Number of positive labels per community at the first round
 - neg_num: Number of negative labels per community at the first round
-- num_queries: Number of CS queries, can be larger than the total number of communities (sampling with replacement)
+- num_queries: Number of CS queries; can exceed the number of communities (sampling with replacement)
 - damping: Damping factor for PPR
 - epsilon: Epsilon for PPR
 - al_method: Active learning method
-- al_round: Number of rounds for active learning
+- al_round: Number of active learning rounds
 - model: Type of GNN model to use for node classification
-- epochs: Number of epochs for GNN model
+- epochs: Number of training epochs for the GNN model
-- learning_rate: Learning rate for GNN model (using Adam optimizer as default)
+- learning_rate: Learning rate for the GNN model (default optimizer: Adam)
-- hidden_layers: Hidden layers for GNN model
+- hidden_layers: Number and size of hidden layers in the GNN model
-- gnn_threshold: Classification threshold for GNN model
+- gnn_threshold: Classification threshold for the GNN model
 - seed: Random seed